cnauroth/hadoop-common/hadoop-tools/hadoop-azure/src/site/markdown/index.md

 undesirable for the access key to be visible in core-site.xml, then it's also possible to configure it in encrypted form.
-An additional configuration property specifies an external program to be invoked by Hadoop processes to decrypt the the key.
-The encrypted key value is passed to this external program as a command-line argument:
+An additional configuration property specifies an external program to be invoked by Hadoop processes to decrypt the key.
+The encrypted key value is passed to this external program as a command line argument:

     <property>
       <name>fs.azure.account.keyprovider.youraccount</name>